-- Students should select bachelor or undergraduate study as their level of study - Students should NOT include any anticipated bursary amounts from our online estimator on their application form - $\circ$ $\;$ Students will be notified about their eligible bursaries at the end of September $\;$ - The Faculty will report bursary information directly to OSAP - Students receiving funding from other provincial programs will be responsible for notifying their province once they have received the bursaries - Students must take screenshots of each of the application pages - Ontario students can download a pdf copy of their application form - The screenshots or PDF of the government financial aid application must be submitted with the JD financial aid application form - The final government funding assessment must be submitted to the Financial Aid Office once it has been received
+- Students should select bachelor or undergraduate study as their level of study - Students should NOT include any anticipated bursary amounts from our online estimator on their application form - o Students will be notified about their eligible bursaries at the end of September - The Faculty will report bursary information directly to OSAP - Students receiving funding from other provincial programs will be responsible for notifying their province once they have received the bursaries - Students must take screenshots of each of the application pages - Ontario students can download a pdf copy of their application form - The screenshots or PDF of the government financial aid application must be submitted with the JD financial aid application form - The final government funding assessment must be submitted to the JD Financial Aid Office once it has been received

-The Faculty will review students' government financial assistance information to accurately assess their Faculty of Law financial aid applications.
+The JD Financial Aid Office will review students' government financial assistance information to accurately assess their JD Financial Aid applications.
 Any resources reported in the government student financial assistance application that are not reported in the financial aid application will be considered as part of a student's resources.